-Kaiser provides one of the best Medicare Advantage plans in Colorado.
-Kaiser customers report being happy with their plan coverage and service, earning the company a 5-star CMS rating.
-UnitedHealthcare is also highly rated and offers the largest plan selection in the state, while Humana has a 4.1 CMS rating and offers plans in 51 Colorado counties.
+Kaiser Permanente has some of the best Medicare Advantage plans in Colorado.
+Kaiser customers report being happy with their plan coverage and service, earning the company a 5-star rating from CMS.
+UnitedHealthcare is also highly rated and offers the largest plan selection in the state, while Humana has a 4.2 rating and covers 56% of Colorado Medicare enrollees.

 How much does Medicare Advantage cost in Colorado?

 Medicare Advantage costs an average of $9 per month in Colorado.
 Rates range from $0 to $186 per month, and every insurer offers a $0-premium plan.

 Generally, you can change Medicare Advantage plans only during an open enrollment period from Oct.
 15 to Dec.
 7 each year.
 You also can switch your existing Medicare Advantage plan yearly between Jan.
 1 and March 31.
 But under certain circumstances like moving or losing coverage, you could enroll under a special enrollment period at any time of year.

 Our analysis of Medicare Advantage plans in Colorado excluded plans that do not provide prescription drug coverage, employer group plans and special needs plans (SNPs).
 Medicare plan data was sourced from the Centers for Medicare & Medicaid Services (CMS) public use files and from the Medicare.gov plan finder site.
 We compared 2023 plans based on cost, coverage, quality and availability.
 When calculating insurer-specific averages, we combined affiliated companies.

 ValuePenguin.com is owned and operated by LendingTree, LLC ("LendingTree").
 All rights reserved.